syncfusion/ej2-angular-docs/src/common/visual-studio-integration/visual-studio-extensions/convert-project.md

 # Convert Project

-Syncfusion Angular conversion is a Visual Studio add-in that converts an existing Angular application into a Syncfusion Angular application.
+Syncfusion Angular conversion is a Visual Studio add-in that converts an existing Angular application into a Syncfusion Angular Web application.

 > The Syncfusion Angular Project conversion are available from v17.3.0.9.

-The following steps help you to convert the  Angular application to Syncfusion Angular application through the Visual Studio:
+The steps below help you to convert the Angular application to Syncfusion Angular application through the Visual Studio:

-1. Open the existing Angular application.
+1. Open your existing Angular application or create a new Angular application

-2. To open Syncfusion Project Conversion Wizard, follow either one of the options below:
+2. To open the Syncfusion Project Conversion Wizard, follow either one of the options below:

     **Option 1:**